h3abionet/chipimputation/docs/configs.md

 A basic configuration comes with the pipeline, which runs by default (the `standard` config profile - see [`conf/base.config`](../../conf/base.config)).
 This means that you only need to configure the specifics for your system and overwrite any defaults that you want to change.

 > If you think that there are other people using the pipeline who would benefit from your configuration (eg. other common cluster setups), please let us know.
-We can add a new configuration and profile which can used by specifying `-profile <name>` when running the pipeline.
+We can add a new configuration and profile which can used by specifying `profile <name>` when running the pipeline.

+## Creating own config file

-If you are the only person to be running this pipeline, you can create your config file as `~/.nextflow/config` and it will be applied every time you run Nextflow.
-Alternatively, save the file anywhere and reference it when running the pipeline with `-c path/to/config` (see the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more).
+To run the pipeline using your own dataset, you will need to create your config file as `your_project.config` and it will be applied every time you run Nextflow.
+While running the pipeline with the `test` profile, the test configuration file `test.config` will be copied into your output folder (`./output`).
+Simply update the `test.config` with parameters pertaining to your data and save the file anywhere, and reference it when running the pipeline with `-c path/to/test.config` (see the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more).

 ## Main Arguments